Limit theorems for moment processes of beta Dyson's Brownian motions and beta Laguerre processes: Gaussian case

 Back to our problem, we need the fact that the probability measure $\nu_c$ is the spectral measure of the following Jacobi matrix \cite{DS15}

 Then polynomials $\{p_n\}$ recursively defined as

 are orthogonal polynomials with respect to $\nu_c$,

-When $c=0$, $\{p_n\}$ are nothing but Hermite polynomials.
+When $c=0$, $\{p_n\}$ are nothing but probabilist's Hermite polynomials.
 For general $c$, polynomials $\{p_n\}$ are defined by shifting the coefficients in the recurrence relation by $c$, and thus, they are called associated Hermite polynomials.

 Note that the polynomial $p_n$ is odd for odd $n$ and even for even $n$.
 Then we can choose a primitive $P_n$ of $p_n$, a polynomial of order $(n+1)$, to be either an odd or even polynomial.
-With abuse of notations, we define
+Define

-Then $P_n(t,x)$ is a polynomial in $t$ and $x$.
+Then $\tilde P_n(t,x)$ is a polynomial in $t$ and $x$.
 Now Corollary~\ref{lem:polytx} implies that